Updated: April 23, 2021

 Poipu Beach Surf School operating out of Poipu Beach Park offers lessons on one of the most popular beaches in Koloa.
 This family-friendly beach has lots of facilities and great restaurants and is known as one of the best snorkeling spots on Kauai.
 The surf lessons take place in the western part of the beach where waves break gently off the reef.
-They offer beginner lessons here (including a lesson just for kids), but intermediate and advanced surfers will be more interested in the Surf with Instructor class where you get a more hands-on experience or a Surf Tour where an experienced instructor will take you to the best surf breaks on the island.
+They offer beginner small group lessons and also lesson just for kids that are perfect for ages 6-10.

 Choose this Hawaii surfing school for: Surf year round for all skill levels

 Falling between Poipu Beach and Lawai Beach, Kiahuna is a great beach for beginner surf lessons.
 The water is a beautiful ocean blue and is relatively calm near the shore because of the outlying reefs.
 Hawaiian Style Surfing offers the Kauai’s Ultimate Group Surf Lesson, where you can meet other beginner surfers while trying out this incredible sport for the first time.
 Whether you book your group lesson with friends and family or with strangers, you’ll have a great time learning to surf in the company of others!

 Choose this Hawaiian surfing school for: Beginner group lessons

 Did you know that Hawaii has recently banned the use of sunscreens that aren’t considered reef safe?
 Check out our review of the best reef safe sunscreens to make sure you’re protecting yourself, and the environment.